WHMCS/developer-docs/provisioning-modules/usage-metrics.md

 that total.

 ### Metric Units
-Several unit objects are readily available in the \WHMCS\UsageBilling\Metrics\Units namespace.
-You can extend the WholeNumber or the FloatPoint class if you have need for repeated use of a custom unit.
+Several unit classes are readily available in the \WHMCS\UsageBilling\Metrics\Units namespace.
+These include Bytes, MegaBytes, GigaBytes, Accounts, and Domains.
+These extend one of the two base concrete classes, WholeNumber or FloatingPoint.
+You can use those directly or extend them with your own concrete definition if you have need for repeated use of a custom unit.

 ## Usage
 Metrics should describe usage by providing an object that implements